Hadamar Euthanasia Centre

 Visiting Information

-The best times to visit are typically during weekdays when the site is less crowded, allowing for a more personal and contemplative experience.
-Engaging with the museum’s staff can also enhance your visit, as they can provide valuable insights and answer questions.
+The best times to visit are typically during weekdays when the museum is less crowded, providing a more contemplative experience.
+However, weekends may also offer special programs or guided tours that enhance the visit.

 Nearby Attractions